aasemgar7i/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 The '26-answer.txt' file 'True' Python optimizes and reuses the same object for them in memory

+Makeing objects are created to represent the line numbers where the print statements are located:

 -----------
 viewed by Aasem Ali.